TobiasMarschner/ferrishare/README.md

 ### With Docker (recommended)

 The instructions for building FerriShare with Docker are almost the same as the normal [installation and configuration instructions above](#with-docker-recommended), but with two main differences:
-- Instead of creating an empty folder, clone this repository and `cd` into it.
+- Instead of creating an empty folder, grab a copy of the source code.
+You have two options:
+    - Go to the [releases page](https://github.com/TobiasMarschner/ferrishare/releases), download the *Source code* archive for the release you want to run, extract it and `cd` into it.
-    - Note that the repository makes use of [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
-Make sure it's setup on your system before cloning.
+    - Clone the repository and `cd` into it. **Important**: This repository uses [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to store large binary assets.
+Make sure Git LFS is setup and installed on your machine before cloning.
 - Invoke `docker compose build` instead of `docker compose pull`.
     - This causes docker compose to build the `ferrishare`-image locally from the repository sources instead of pulling them from the online registry.